 Of the three versions staged last fall, Court Theatre’s version tells the Mary Shelley story through the brilliant modern and retro-tech talents of Manual Cinema performers, musicians and technicians.
 Remy Bumppo’s production utilized British playwright Nick Dear’s adaptation (also seen in the National Theatre Live production), which focuses on the creature’s origin story and sees the world from his lonely perspective.
 And Lifeline Theatre’s production built on the origin story, but flipped genders to cast a female actor as Victoria Frankenstein.
 All told, it’s been a stunning anniversary year for Mary Shelley’s masterpiece.

-Mary Shelley’s Frankenstein continues through August 4 at Lookingglass Theatre, 821 N. Michigan Ave. inside the historic Water Tower Water Works.
+Mary Shelley’s Frankenstein has been extended through August 18 at Lookingglass Theatre, 821 N. Michigan Ave. inside the historic Water Tower Water Works.
 Running time is 2.5 hours with one intermission.
 Tickets are $45-$86 for performances Tuesday-Sunday with afternoon performances on weekends and some Thursdays.